By Erin Klebaur

-A business will need to refresh its branding through a logo redesign for many reasons.
+A business or association will need to refresh its branding through a logo redesign for many reasons.
 They range from just wanting to give it a facelift because it’s outdated, to doing it out of necessity because of new product and service offerings, change in leadership, different vision and mission, or a merger/acquisition, to name a few.

-Utilize a unique layout, like word or letter stacking.
+Utilize a unique layout, like word or letter stacking

 Jersey HVAC Pros

 CMA created a logo for Jersey HVAC Pros, an alliance of renowned commercial heating and cooling, and industrial refrigeration contractors in New Jersey.
 The goal was to create a brand to unite 135 of the highest-quality commercial service contractors throughout the state.
 The logo design encompassed word stacking and a tagline.
 CMA also created a seal of approval, using a symbol that represented the five pillars in which the alliance was formed—Trust, Expertise, Reliability, Return on Investment and Accountability.
 In addition to the logos, brand guidelines and key messaging were developed.
-The campaign was complete with a website, branding videos, digital and social media marketing, email marketing, search engine optimization, and content marketing.
+The campaign was complete with a website, branding, videos, digital marketing, social media, email marketing, search engine optimization, and content marketing.
 Results included 564 leads in five months.

 This 100-year-old insurance agency worked with CMA to refresh its logo and tagline, to showcase its different areas of expertise.
 CMA created a shield of armor icon for Nottingham Insurance, which infers strength, protection and stability.
-It was a bit old school, with a contemporary twist.
+It was a bit vintage, with a contemporary twist.
 CMA employed a dynamic tone-on-tone split, which created a three-dimensional symbol.
 The fonts also show a similar contrast, with a more classic serif font Brighton, which evokes a feeling of warmth and a simple graceful charm of its letterforms.
 The nested tagline is in a more complimentary, contemporary and geometric font—which is another design trend—Futura Condensed.

 Abel HR, a family-owned and operated Professional Employer Organization (PEO) that offers human resources and benefits administration services to small to mid-size companies, retained CMA to clean up its logo and develop a new tagline.
 CMA modernized its existing logo and tagline, utilizing the latest design trends, including word stacking, complimentary colors and a catchy tagline, “Your HR Friends with Benefits,” which pushes the envelope in the B2B space.
 CMA used complimentary, as well as traditional colors and fonts in the logo and tagline, to offer a nod to its history, while giving it a modern twist with the tagline.